SpryFox/DarkConfig/CONTRIBUTING.md

 - Preloading.
 It fixed a number of race condition bugs when introduced, so it's definitely good.
 But maybe it could be cleaner and less obtrusive.
 - PostDocs kinda suck in practice.
 I'd love to wedge a tiny bit more magic into DarkConfig to make my day authoring configs a little easier.

-Improving the DLL building.
-I like DLLs because they make installation easy and reduce compilation times in the target project.
-The way we currently build these DLLs sucks.
-The Unity DLL building uses hardcoded paths to files elsewhere on my computer.
-They're not tested.
-What's the right thing to do?
-I don't know.
-Let's find out!
-It'd also be nice to have a single command to build all the DLLs.

 Compatibility improvements.
 More Unity versions would be nice.
 I'm also _pretty_ sure that DarkConfig works on iOS with the .Net 2.0 subset, but it's been a while since I've actually tested it.

 Security.
 It would be nice if without doing a ton of work we were able to tighten up the security story for DarkConfig, making it suitable to load untrusted files.
 This will mostly involve the YAML parser.